 We believe that the contributions of this paper resides in the non-significant relationships emerged from the research model.
 Empirically, our model showed non-significant relationship between distributive justice and trust.
 However, the work of Cohen and Spector (2001), Colquitt and al. (2001) confirms the opposite.
-Indeed, trust is not simple, maybe it isn't inherent in a purely monetary relationship.
-Probably, it will not last.
-Trust is not as interest, it is also " emotive " (Servet, 1994, p.
-39).
+Indeed, trust is not simple, maybe it isn't inherent in a

 We could also raise a relationship presented by the theory as obvious, " Trust affects positively the respect of the psychological contract.
 (Hypothesis reversed) ".
 A relationship not verified by our model.
 Indeed, according to the theoretical point of view, our paper focused on psychosocial variables previously little studied in the management sciences, in this case the social influence.
 A phenomenon which happens to be in strict relation to the non verification of the relationship that binds the trust to the respect of the psychological contract.
-A complex and social influence pervasive organizational setup, is able to change understanding of the terms of psychological contract.
+A complex and pervasive social influence in an organizational setup, is able to change understanding of the terms of the psychological contract.
 Moderated by bad intentions and referred manipulatives, social influence is likely to impair the functioning of work, to undermine the trust already established between the partners in the relationship, to make organizational relationship vulnerable and to cause the breach of the psychological contract.

 It is up to the initiative of the supervisors of " SND " bank to meet the promises they give to their human resources by creating a climate of trust within the meaning of Whitener and al. (1998).
 In the same vein of ideas, Tremblay (2006) evokes the skills of some employers who can establish a climate of social exchange based on reciprocity.
 A model that is built through respect of certain psychological benefits that an employer provides to its human resources as interactional justice, trust, moral support, recognition.
 In general, these psychological benefits are dependent on a set of organizational practices (practices of human resource management, work organization, executive leadership, vision, mission, values, goals).
 Feedback from employees will result in commitment and motivation to work higher, and by mobilizing collectively more.
-It is the duty of top management of the " SND " bank to insist, among others, the consolidation of a state of balance of trade involving the two parties allowing the anchoring of the aspect of reciprocity in a logic of a win-win. " SND " bank, by spreading stable characteristics, constitutes among its employees collective perceptions that are forged under the attention that it shows them through a few dimensions as it respects such as autonomy, trust. recognition, integrity and justice.
+It is the duty of top management of the " SND " bank to insist, among others, the consolidation of a state of balance of trade involving the two parties allowing the anchoring of the aspect of reciprocity in a logic of a win-win. " SND " bank, by spreading stable characteristics, constitutes among its employees collective perceptions that are forged under the attention that it shows them through a few dimensions as it respects such as autonomy, trust, recognition, integrity and justice.